IBM/storage-fusion/install/2.7Scripts/2.7.2Script/readme.md

 ### NOTE
 - If port is used in LOCAL_ISF_REGISTRY(-lreg) make sure to add that entry in your pull-secret file
 - For the required Pull-secret registries & input details like LOCAL_ISF_REGISTRY & LOCAL_ISF_REPOSITORY of respective images are based on mirroring steps in the IBM Knowledge centre, please refer the IBM Knowledge centre for more details https://www.ibm.com/docs/en/sfhs/2.7.x?topic=installation-mirroring-your-images-enterprise-registry .
-- For the locations of ImageContentSourcePolicy & CatalogSource which are obtained while mirroring, please refer the respective mirroring sections in the IBM Knowledge centre https://www.ibm.com/docs/en/sfhs/2.7.x?topic=installation-mirroring-your-images-enterprise-registry.
+- This script doesn't fully validate the OCP, Redhat and Data Foundation images.
+- While installing Backup & Restore or Data cataloging service make sure to add the Redhat ImageContentSourcePolicy, please refer the IBM Knowledge centre for more details https://www.ibm.com/docs/en/sfhs/2.7.x?topic=registry-mirroring-red-hat-operator-images-enterprise .
+For other ImageContentSourcePolicies & CatalogSources please refer https://www.ibm.com/docs/en/sfhs/2.7.x?topic=installation-mirroring-your-images-enterprise-registry .